 Where to Stay and What to Eat in Amed Beach

 Amed Beach in Bali is all about ‘doze, dine n’ dive’.
-Naturally, various dive operators have set up base here, and several run accommodation businesses of all style and sizes, from simple homestays to luxury villas, also with restaurants serving international cuisine, Asian and other options.
-Small traditional warung stalls along the village streets selling traditional and local fare can be part of your experience as well.
-Among the hotels in Amed Beach are the Bali Bhuana Beach Cottages, Arya Amed Beach Resort, Santai Hotel Amed, Three Brothers (Bobby's Villas), and the Golden Buddha Bali.
-You’ll find a rather laidback atmosphere in Amed Beach, perfect for honeymooners of the adventurous type, and those simply opting for a rustic Bali retreat.
+Naturally, plenty of dive operators have set up base here.
+Accommodation options range from simple homestays to luxury villas, while restaurants serve international and Asian cuisine.
+Small traditional warung stalls along the village streets can be part of your experience as well.
+You’ll find a rather laidback atmosphere in Amed Beach, excellent for honeymooners of the adventurous type and those looking for a rustic Bali retreat.